Wolf Point, Montana: Gateway to Wild Adventure on the Hi-Line

 - Dolly Akers – First Native American woman elected to the Montana Legislature

-- Lisa Lockhart – Professional barrel racer and NFR qualifier
+- Lisa Lockhart – Professional barrel racer and multiple-time National Finals Rodeo qualifier

 Top Things to Do in Wolf Point

-- ✧ Wild Horse Stampede – Montana's oldest professional rodeo, Wild Horse Race, and cowboy tradition
+- ✧ Wild Horse Stampede – Experience Montana's oldest professional rodeo, featuring the thrilling Wild Horse Race and celebrating over a century of cowboy tradition

-- ✧ Wadopana Pow-wow – Montana's oldest traditional pow-wow, dancing, and cultural celebration
+- ✧ Wadopana Pow-wow – Immerse yourself in the oldest traditional pow-wow in Montana, featuring vibrant regalia, traditional dancing, and cultural celebrations

-- ✧ Wolf Point Area Museum – Pioneer and Native American history exhibits
+- ✧ Wolf Point Area Museum – Discover fascinating artifacts and exhibits showcasing the region's pioneer history and Native American heritage

-- ✧ Bridge Park – Boat access to the Missouri River, picnic, horseshoe pits, Folf course
+- ✧ Bridge Park – Embark on outdoor adventures with boat access to the Missouri River, picnic areas, horseshoe pits, and a Folf (frisbee golf) course

 Local Industry & Economy